In English, adjectives are pretty easy to use. You put them before the noun they describe and you’re done.

 He is in a right mess

-This is a French idioms that literally translates as “to be in beautiful sheets”.
-Read Everyday French Idioms to learn other useful French idioms.
+This is a French idiom that literally translates as “to be in beautiful sheets”.

 Il y a beaucoup de belles femmes en France (feminine plural)